Home » How To Spend a 24 Hour Layover in Reykjavik, Iceland

 After more research, Allie and I found WOW Air’s Stopover program, which for no additional charge allows you to extend your layover on return flights between North America and Europe.
 It seemed like a no-brainer to extend our layover and explore yet another country together.
 And, I am so glad we did because Iceland was truly a once-in-a-lifetime experience.

-** Disclaimer: WOW Air abruptly stopped flying in March 2019 but recently announced they will be selling flights again come March 2020.
+** Disclaimer: WOW Air abruptly stopped flying in March 2019.

 How To Get To Reykjavik:

 You’ve undoubtedly seen pictures of everyone checking Iceland off their bucket list on your Instagram feed.
 But what you might not know is that when flying into Iceland, you land in Keflavik which is a good 45-minute drive from Reykjavik, located on the coast of Iceland.
-This is where you will want to explore for a 24 hour layover because it is the country’s capital and largest city.
+This is where you will want to explore for a 24 hour layover.
+Not only is it the country’s capital, but it’s also the largest city.

-Allie and I arrived at Keflavik at 2pm, jumped on a shuttle bus that took us to the rental car facilities, and picked up our keys.
+Allie and I arrived at Keflavik at 2pm, jumped on a rental car shuttle bus, and picked up our keys.
 I cannot recommend renting a car enough.
 It is basically a necessity if you plan to actually see anything during your stay in Iceland.
 We went with National, of course, and have nothing but great things to say about their staff and services.
-They walked us through the Iceland money system (ISK) while we waited for our car to be warmed up and for that I am forever grateful!
-The ISK to USD conversion can be difficult to understand so thank goodness for this website, which was a true lifesaver!
+They walked us through the Iceland money system (ISK) while we waited for our car to warm up.
+And for that I am forever grateful!
+The ISK to USD conversion can be difficult to understand.
+Thank goodness for this website, which was a true lifesaver!

 Where To Stay: